 You can treat pasta dough like any other dough and roll it out, or you can be one of the cool kids and use a pasta maker.
 Not only is it affordable, but it’s also so fun to use!
 I used the dough recipe on the box of this Ravioli Maker/Press.
 If you use my homemade pasta recipe, you might need to make 1-1/2 times the amount.

 There are many ways to make ravioli, I just happen to use a Ravioli Maker/Press to make mine.
 I appreciate the fact that you can make 12 at a time, instead of one at a time, like when using a ravioli mold.
 If using a ravioli maker, follow the instructions on the package.

 If you don’t have one, there’s still hope.
 You can roll out sheets of pasta dough using a rolling pin.
 Next, place mounds of the filling (a few inches apart) on one of the pasta sheets.
 Moisten another sheet of pasta, cover the first sheet, and press to seal.

 To cut the ravioli, you may use a biscuit cutter, the rim of a glass, or mason jar.
 Yet another option is to use a ravioli wheel.

 I recently came up with a homemade sausage recipe.
 It was intended to be used in this pumpkin ravioli recipe.
 I’ve had a KitchenAid grinder attachment for years, and last year, I purchased the sausage making kit to go with the grinder.

-Be sure to serve the ravioli with some dukkah on the side!
+Be sure to serve the Pumpkin Casserole with some Dukkah on the side!

 Do you Pinterest?
 Please pin and share!